Eurocc-Italy/DL4DT/README.md

 ### Brief overview on Dictionary Learning (DL) and Orthogonal Matching Pursuit (OMP) algorithm

-A more detailed description is given in the thesis avaible in the folder "Docs".
+A more detailed description is given in the thesis avaible in the folder "DOC".

 Briefly, given a matrix of signals $Y \in \mathbb{R}^{m \times N}$ with $m \ll N$ we can both :
 * use DL to find both a dictionary $D \in \mathbb{R}^{m \times n}$ with $m \ll n$ and a sparse matrix $X \in \mathbb{R}^{n \times N}$ to represent $Y \approx DX$.